Eunice Beckmann

-Eunice Nketiah Beckmann (born 8 February 1992) is a German professional footballer who plays for German side Viktoria Berlin.
+Eunice Nketiah Beckmann (born 8 February 1992) is a German professional footballer.

 Beckmann was born in Wuppertal to Ghanaian parents.
 She started playing with her local youth side, Wuppertaler SV.

 Club career

 Duisburg, 2008–2010

 Beckmann started her senior career at age 17 with Duisburg, originally playing for the second team and then moving to the first time in the Frauen-Bundesliga in 2009.
 She made 8 appearances for the first team scoring 2 goals.

 Bayern Leverkusen, 2010–2013

 Following two seasons Duisburg Beckmann moved to Frauen-Bundesliga club Bayer 04 Leverkusen where she played for three seasons.
 She made 51 regular season appearances with the club, scoring 10 goals.

 Linköpings FC, 2013

 Beckmann then moved to Swedish Damallsvenskan club Linköpings FC signing a one season contract for the 2013 season.
 She played 9 regular season games for the club.

 Bayern Munich, 2014–2016

 Following her season in Sweden Beckman returned to the Frauen-Bundesliga, this time signing with Bayern Munich.
 In December 2014 Beckmann extended her contract with Bayern.
 In her two and a half seasons with Bayern Beckmann scored 10 goals in 38 regular season appearances.
 She went on to win the Frauen-Bundesliga twice with Bayern in 2014–15, where she finished tied for 8th top scorer in the league, and 2015–16.